CTR and CTIS: Frequently Asked Questions

 Create an account on the in the sponsor workspace.
 Follow the steps as outlined in the EMA guidance document, and upload the required documents for Part I and Part II dossiers.
 Please see the guidance from the EMA for further detail on the steps required.

 All documents that were applicable under CTD and that are also applicable to CTR, can be uploaded to CTIS in their most recently approved versions.
 As a minimum, the most recently approved versions of all PISCF documents must be submitted to transition a trial to CTR.
 For document categories that are applicable only to CTR, a statement can be uploaded that confirms that the relevant information has been approved under CTD, in another document.
 E.g., Recruitment Arrangements.
+The full Part II Dossier should be brought in line with the CTR only at the time of the first Substantial Modification after the transition has been completed.
 Further information on Part II Requirements is available here.

 In addition to submission of any documents that are part of the SM, the rest of the Part II Dossier should also be added.
 This includes documents that were not applicable under CTD, including Recruitment Arrangements, Declaration of Interest, Financial Arrangements, Compliance statements for Data Protection legislation and Compliance for use of Biological Samples.
-These will be assessed along with the SM documents.
+These documents should only be added at the first SM, and not as part of the transition to the CTR.

 There will be no approval letters sent under the CTR.
-A Final Assessment Report (FAR) will be uploaded to CTIS for the Part II dossier, and a list of reviewed documents and their version numbers will be accessible through CTIS in the Sponsor Workspace.
+A Final Assessment Report (FAR) will be uploaded to CTIS for the Part II dossier.
+The complete list of reviewed documents and their version numbers will not be stated on the FAR.
+This information will be accessible through CTIS in the Sponsor Workspace.